isomerpages/moh-vaccinegov/_locations/vaccination-centres.md

  1pm on eve of Public Holiday<br><br>
  Walk-ins for Dose 1 at the Vaccination Centre at Marine Parade Community club, as well as all paediatric Vaccination Centres, except Hougang Community Club and
 Senja-Cashew Community Club has ceased effect from 9 April.<br><br>
-Walk-ins for Dose 1 of Sinovac-CoronaVac at the Vaccination Centre at Raffles City Convention Centre will cease from 12 April.<br><br>
+Walk-ins for Dose 1 of Sinovac-CoronaVac at the Vaccination Centre at Raffles City Convention Centre for individuals aged 18 and above has ceased with effect from 12 April.<br><br>

 **For VCs ceasing operations on 31 May 2022**:<br>
 * VCs offering the Moderna/Spikevax vaccine will administer the last Dose 1 on 2 May 2022.<br>